mojodojodev/mojodojo.dev/guides/intro-to-mojo/setup.md

 - Go to the official Modular [Get Started](https://www.modular.com/get-started) form
 - Fill out the form, tick Mojo and press submit
 - In a few days you'll get an email with a button `Access the Mojo Playground`
-- If you to access the playground from VS Code [follow this guide](/guides/general/mojo_playground_vscode.md)
+- If you want to access the playground from VS Code [follow this guide](/guides/general/mojo_playground_vscode.md)
 - You can download these notebooks to run them locally [via Github](https://github.com/mojodojodev/mojodojo.dev/tree/main/guides/intro_to_mojo)

 ## Links